VoronDesign/VoronUsers/printer_mods/AlexanderT-Moss/270-Clamping-Hinges/README.md

  ## Do I Need Foam Tape? ##

- **YES**, You will need to use **3mm foam tape** with these hinges - if you wearn't using foam tape before see this as the right time to add foam tape as you should be using it anyway :)
+ **YES**, You will need to use **3mm foam tape** with these hinges - if you weren't using foam tape before see this as the right time to add foam tape as you should be using it anyway :)